intelie/gitbook-platform/release-notes/live-3/README.md

 ### Bugfixes

-* Removal of datasources causes events runtime rejects any events of same event type from plugins
 * Read from cache loses __oldTimestamp field (was: Problems with "__oldTimestamp" field after use of .timestamp: hint)

 ## [3.45.0](3.45.0.md) (July 26, 2024)